ARYANNNN1234/Insurance_Charges_Prediction/README.md

 Model Training: A LinearRegression model from scikit-learn was chosen for its interpretability and effectiveness for regression tasks.

-Model Evaluation: The model's performance was evaluated using R 2
-  (R-squared) and Adjusted R
+Model Evaluation: The model's performance was evaluated using R2 (R-squared) and Adjusted R2 metrics.
-2
-  metrics.

 Model Persistence: The trained model, scaler, and feature column names were saved using joblib for later use in the Streamlit application.